-US adults should get routine anxiety screening, panel says
+U.S. adults should get routine anxiety screening, panel says

 Anxiety disorders are among the most common mental health complaints, affecting about 40% of U.S. women at some point in their lives and more than 1 in 4 men, Pbert noted.

 Black people, those living in poverty, people who have lost partners and those who have other mental health issues are among adults who face higher risks for developing anxiety, which can manifest as panic attacks, phobias or feeling always on edge.
-Also, about 1 in 10 pregnant and postpartum women experience anxiety.
+About 1 in 10 pregnant and postpartum women experience anxiety.

 Common screening tools include brief questionnaires about symptoms such as fears and worries that interfere with usual activities.
 These can easily be given in a primary care setting, the task force said, although it didn’t specify how often patients should be screened.

 “The most important thing to recognize is that a screening test alone is not sufficient to diagnose anxiety,” Pbert said.
-The next step is a more thorough evaluation by a mental health professional, though Pbert acknowledged that finding mental health care can be difficult given shortages of specialists.
+The next step is a more thorough evaluation by a mental health professional, though Pbert acknowledged finding mental health care can be difficult given shortages of specialists.

-Megan Whalen, a 31-year-old marketing specialist who was diagnosed with anxiety in 2013, says regular doctors should screen for mental health issues as commonly as they do for physical problems.
+Megan Whalen, a 31-year-old marketing specialist who was diagnosed with anxiety in 2013, said regular doctors should screen for mental health issues as commonly as they do for physical problems.

 “Health is health, whether the problem is visible or not,” said Whalen, of Hoboken, New Jersey.

-She has gotten help from medicine and talk therapy, but her symptoms worsened during the pandemic and she temporarily moved back home.
+She has gotten help from medicine and talk therapy, but her symptoms worsened during the pandemic, and she temporarily moved back home.

 “The pandemic made me afraid to leave home, my anxiety telling me anywhere outside of my childhood house was unsafe,” Whelan said.
 “I absolutely still struggle with feelings of dread and fear sometimes.
 It’s just a part of my life at this point, and I try to manage it as best as I can.”